IslaMcN/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Sending an html file or an image over the server can be done with Express.
+Express is a minimal and flexibla Node.js web application framework that provides a robust set of features for web and mobile applications.

 - [ ] Describe Middleware?

+Middleware is a function that has access to the request object and the response object as well as the next function in the applications request-response cycle.

 - [ ] Describe a Resource?

+An HTTP response.

 - [ ] What can the API return to help clients know if a request was successful?

+2xx - Success - Indicates that the client's request was accepted successfully.

 - [ ] How can we partition our application into sub-applications?

+Express Routers are a way to split an application into sub-apps to make it more modular and easier to maintain and reason about.

 ## Project Setup